Lesson 1.4: Disambiguating Parses

 , or syntax non-assoc

-defines an associativity relation among left-, right-, or non-associative
+define an associativity relation among left-, right-, or non-associative

-groups.
+groups, respectively.
 Specifically, this means that:

 syntax left a b